University of Pannonia: History

-The changing and increasing requirements set for the graduates persuaded the university to continually reform and restructure its education activity.
-As a result, new courses were introduced: agrochemistry in 1970, Chemical Engineering Management in 1973, higher level foreign language teaching in 1983 and Instrumentation and Measurement Techniques in 1984.

-The restructuring process accelerated in the past few years and this resulted in the renewal and expansion of the university's education profile.
-To respond to the society's growing demand for computer professionals, with the help of external financial support and the university's scientific expertise, the education infrastructure of the Information Technology and Automation courses has been created.

 As a result of the increasing openness of Hungary, the need for teachers of foreign languages increased considerably.
-Having recognized this, the university introduced Teacher Training courses for teachers of English and then for teachers of German and French and the education of philologists in specialties: Hungarian language and literature, theatre sciences. etc. In the meantime, the education of Catholic theologists started in the form of a regional faculty of the Theologic College.
-Simultaneously, the Faculty of Teacher Training (now Faculty of Humanities) and the Faculty of Engineering were established.
+Having recognized this, the university introduced training programs for teachers of English, German, and French, and the education of philologists in Hungarian language and literature, theatre sciences. etc. The education of Catholic theologians started in the form of a regional faculty of the Theology College.
+The programs were organized under the Faculty of Teacher Training (now Faculty of Humanities) and the Faculty of Engineering.

 In 1991, the university was renamed as University of Veszprém.
+A national centre of scientific and cultural life, the University of Veszprém, joined with the 200-year-old Georgikon Faculty of Agriculture, became a three-faculty university in 2000.
+In 2003, the Faculty of Economics and the Faculty of Informatics were organized.
+In 2006, the institution was renamed the University of Pannonia.